Media and gender: Parenting

-Alcoholism
+Alcohol

-Magazines and sports broadcasts' images of masculinity are heavily influenced by the alcohol industry (Wenner 1991).
-Messner and Montex de Oca found that the alcohol ads don't just pitch the product, they use images to create a scenario in which it seems that the men in the ads are living a "desirable lifestyle".
-It was around the mid-1970"s that women and families began to disappear from alcohol ads.
-This started to push the narrative that drinking was no longer a family social activity and instead was an activity tied to men and masculinity.
-The 1970s and 80s were full of upsets for America, the loss of the Vietnam War, the Stonewall Riots (1969), 1972 gas crisis, the collapse of Fordism, and many more.
-It was then that beer ads received a new face.
-The ads started to push alcohol as the solution to dealing with these things and pushed the narrative of men using alcohol to cover their emotions and solve/forget their problems (Kimmel 1987).
-The message wasn't straightforward, it instead casually forced an association between heavy alcohol consumption and a stress-free life.
+Magazines and sports broadcasts' images of masculinity are heavily influenced by the alcohol industry.
+In a 2005 study published in Signs: Journal of Women in Culture and Society, Michael Messner and Jeffrey Montex de Oca found that, over the late 20th century, alcohol advertisements came to portray alcohol as part of a "desirable lifestyle" for men.
+In the mid-1970s, women and families began to disappear from alcohol advertisementss, establishing a narrative that, rather than a family social activity, drinking was instead an activity tied to men and masculinity.
+Further, ads began depicting alcohol as a way for men to cover their emotions and solve or forget their problems (Kimmel 1987), creating an association between heavy alcohol consumption and a stress-free life.

 Representations of transgender and non-binary characters

 In 1985, a U.S. non-governmental media monitoring organization called GLAAD was founded by Vito Russo, Jewelle Gomez, and Lauren Hinds with the support of other LGBT people in the media to combat media discrimination.
 The name "GLAAD" had been an acronym for "Gay & Lesbian Alliance Against Defamation" but is also known for its inclusivity of bisexual and transgender people.

 While sexually diverse representations of people (including those who identify as transgender or non-binary) have been growing steadily in recent years, many fictionalized media representations of trans and non-binary characters are created or produced by cisgender writers.
 Many of these portrayals attempt to adhere to a narrative that requires a transgender character to desire to present as "passable" in order to legitimize or validate their experience as "authentic".
 Emphasizing the notion of passing perpetuates internalized gender expectations, resulting in a growing pressure to conform to the male gaze and what is acceptable and "passable" media representations, especially in the transfeminine community.
 This reinforcement of sex and gender norms is also apparent in many representations of transgender men in various media sources from magazine covers to movies and television series to social media.
 Each of these binarized views of gender implies that to be transgender means to transition from one end of the gender binary to the other, leaving little room for ambiguity when it comes to gender non-conformity and non-binary representations.